vednig/embedmd/README.md

 [![Build Status](https://travis-ci.org/campoy/embedmd.svg)](https://travis-ci.org/campoy/embedmd) [![Go Report Card](https://goreportcard.com/badge/github.com/campoy/embedmd)](https://goreportcard.com/report/github.com/campoy/embedmd)

+### This is an active fork of https://github.com/campoy/embedmd to support modern development in go, since last update there was 6 years ago and had some unresolved issues.

 # embedmd

 Are you tired of copy pasting your code into your `README.md` file, just to forget about it later on and have unsynced copies?
 Or even worse, code